 Don't know No Yes a.
-Trust the Academy to protect your privacy following the reported incident? \square \boxtimes \boxtimes b.
-Trust the Academy to ensure your safety following the reported incident?. \times \boxtimes c.
-Trust the Academy to treat you with dignity and respect following the reported incident? \boxtimes a.
+Trust the Academy to protect your privacy following the reported incident? \times \boxtimes b.
+Trust the Academy to ensure your safety following the reported incident?. \boxtimes X \boxtimes C. Trust the Academy to treat you with dignity and respect following the reported incident? \times \boxtimes